react-static/react-static/docs/api.md

 ## `useRouteData`

 Via suspense, the `useRouteData` hook asynchronously provides the results of a **routes's** `getData` function as defined in your `static.config.js`.

-These examples show all of the different syntaxes you can use.
+If you are unable to use a hook in your component, you may also use the `RouteData` component or `withRouteData` HOC to access routeData, though we suggest refactoring to hooks for future releases.

 **static.config.js**